 Explore This Founding Father’s Historic Homes in Quincy, Massachusetts

 Living in New England, there's no shortage of historic places to explore.
-Regardless of whether you'd classify yourself as a history fan or not, there's something fascinating about walking in the footsteps of those who came before us by exploring old homes, battlefields, graveyards, and more.
+There's something fascinating about walking in the footsteps of those who came before us and exploring old homes, battlefields, graveyards, and more.

-Visitors to Quincy, Massachusetts, are particularly lucky, as their town was once the home of not one, but two US presidents: Founding Father John Adams (1735-1826), and his eldest son John Quincy Adams (1767-1848).
+Visitors to Quincy, Massachusetts, are particularly lucky, as their town was once the home of two US presidents: Founding Father John Adams (1735-1826), and his eldest son John Quincy Adams (1767-1848).

-You can walk in the shoes of John Adams and his family thanks to a fascinating collection of tours run by the Adams National Historic Park during the warmer months.
-This writer went on a Full Park Guided Tour a couple months ago, and cannot recommend it enough.
+You can visit the homes of John Adams and his family thanks to a fascinating collection of tours run by the Adams National Historic Park.
+This writer went on a Full Park Guided Tour last year, and cannot recommend it enough.

-So, what can you expect on such a tour?
+So, what can you expect on a tour?

 1. John Adams and John Quincy Adams Birthplaces

 Your first stop will be at the John and John Quincy Adams Birthplaces.
 The first home (shown below) is where John Adams was born and raised, according to the Historic Park's website.

 The second home (also shown below) sits feet from the first, and is where John settled down with his wife, Abigail.
 The site explains that within the home's walls, John drafted the Massachusetts Constitution during the American Revolution.
 It's also where future 6th president John Quincy Adams was born.